WoodWing/csde-components-boilerplate/docs/SCRIPTS.md

 If you don't want this behavior at all, remove the data attribute `data-hero-mobile` from the component html template.
 In addition you can also remove the `heroes.js` scripts from being included in `vendor.js` by editing `gulpfile.js`.

 See the `hero` component for an example in the default component set.

-### `video.js`

-Scans for components with `doc-html` directives and checks content of `doc-html` for `.m3u8` urls.
-On non Safari browsers the script will dynamically add the support script hls.js to allow playing these types of videos.